Compare Medicare Supplement Plans

 The most effective strategy is to find the tipping point between the options you're considering.

-For example, if one plan costs $100 per month and another costs $150, you would be spending $50 more per month ($600 per year) in order to get better coverage.
-In turn, the more expensive plan would need to save you $600 in medical costs for it to be worth it.
+For example, if one plan costs $100 per month and another costs $150, you would be spending $50 more per month ($600 per year) to get better coverage.
+That means the more expensive plan would need to save you $600 in medical costs for it to be worth it.

-The rule of thumb is that those who have chronic illnesses or who need ongoing medical care will usually get the best deal by paying more for a plan with better coverage in order to save on medical costs.
-In contrast, someone with low to moderate medical needs will generally save money by choosing a cheaper plan and paying more for their medical care.
+If you have a chronic illness or need ongoing medical care, you’ll usually get the best deal by paying more for a plan with better coverage so you can save on medical costs.
+In contrast, if you have low to moderate medical needs, you’ll generally save money by choosing a cheaper plan and paying more for your medical care.

 Example situation: Moderate medical needs

 If you have moderate medical needs, a cheaper Medigap plan might make sense.
-For example, in a scenario where someone gets $3,000 worth of medical treatment, the cheaper plan saves them $576 during the year.
+For example, if you get $3,000 worth of medical treatment in a year, the cheaper plan saves you $638.

-In another situation where a person needs ongoing health care and hospitalization, it can be a better deal to get a Medigap plan with more coverage.
-Here, the person got some hospital care and had $20,000 worth of additional medical treatment.
-By choosing Plan G, they could save $1,940 during the year.
+In another situation where you need ongoing health care and hospitalization, it can be a better deal to get a Medigap plan with more coverage.
+In this example, you need some hospital care and have $20,000 worth of additional medical treatment.
+By choosing Plan G, you could save $1,900 during the year.

 Look for other expense categories

-Other Medigap categories of coverage — like skilled nursing, hospice and foreign travel care — may be an important part of your decision if you expect to need these services or if you're at risk of needing these services.
+Other Medigap categories of coverage — like foreign travel care, skilled nursing and hospice — may be an important part of your decision if you expect to need these services or if you're at risk of needing these services.

-For example, if you spend time traveling abroad, you can focus on Medigap policies that provide coverage for emergency care during foreign travel.
+For example, if you spend time traveling abroad, you can focus on Medigap policies that give you coverage for emergency care during foreign travel.
 If this category of coverage is important to you, consider Medigap Plan C, D, F, G, M or N.

 Original Medicare rarely covers emergency health care outside of the country.
 But some Medigap plans will pay 80% of the bill for a medically necessary emergency.
 There's usually a $250 deductible and a lifetime limit of $50,000.
 The coverage is also limited to if the emergency starts within the first 60 days of your trip, making it a good benefit for those who often travel abroad but not applicable for long-term travelers or expats.